andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

     working with dependent types in Haskell, and sometimes just knowing that you’re “skolemizing” something makes you feel cooler.
 Thank you [Thoralf Skolem](https://en.wikipedia.org/wiki/Thoralf_Skolem).
 If you ever see a
-    “rigid, skolem” error in GHC, you can thank him too!
+    “rigid, skolem” error in GHC, you can thank him for that too!

+[^2]: Actually, it kind of *is* magic, because `singInstance` is implemented
+    with `unsafeCoerce`.
+But don’t tell anyone ;)